gl-inet/docs-iot/docs/thread_board_router/gl-s200/works_with_home_assistant.md

-# GL.iNET OpenThread Border Rotuer Work with Home Assistant
+# Works with Home Assistant

 ## Requirement